bbejeck/bbejeck.github.io/_posts/2016-01-30-kafka-processor-client.markdown

  <!-- more -->
 This marks a start of a series covering the new Kafka processor client, with this post covering the "lower-level" processor functionality.
 In subsequent posts we'll cover the "higher-level" DSL and advanced use cases where we'll bring in other technologies.
 For a full description of the motivation and goals of the processor client the reader is encouraged to read the original [proposal](https://cwiki.apache.org/confluence/display/KAFKA/KIP-28+-+Add+a+processor+client#KIP-28-Addaprocessorclient-Startup).
-*Disclaimer:* I'm not affiliated with [Confluent](http://www.confluent.io/), just an avid user of Kafka.

 ### Potential Use Cases For the Processor API
 In *my opinion* here are a few reasons the Processor API will be a very useful tool: